oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NetworkingScenariosGF.md

        <br>_terraform plan_
        <br>_terraform apply_

    This completes the modification of Security Rules, Route Rules and DRG Route Rules in OCI.
-Verify the components in console.
+Verify the components in console.<br>

 <br><br>[Go back to Networking Scenarios](#greenfield-tenancies)
 ### Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform